"Oil and Gas: An Oklahoma Origin Story and McGirt"

 The Rennard Strickland Lecture Series was established in 2006 to honor the legacy of Dean Rennard Strickland and to build on his contributions to the field of Indian law, to legal education, and to the Environmental and Natural Resources and Indian law programs in our law school.
-The theme of the lecture series is the examination of native leadership and vision for environmental stewardship in the 21stcentury.
-Past lecturers have been Professor Mary C. Wood, Professor William Rodgers, Professor Rebecca Tsosie, Assistant Secretary Larry Echo Hawk, Solicitor Hillary Tompkins, Deputy Solicitor Patrice Kunesh, Professor Robert Anderson, Assistant Secretary Kevin Washburn, Professor Robert Williams, Professor Carole Goldberg, Dean James Anaya, Professor Gerald Torres, and Mary Kathryn Nagle.
+The theme of the lecture series is the examination of native leadership and vision for environmental stewardship in the 21st century.
+Past lecturers have been Professor Mary C. Wood, Professor William Rodgers, Professor Rebecca Tsosie, Assistant Secretary Larry Echo Hawk, Solicitor Hillary Tompkins, Deputy Solicitor Patrice Kunesh, Professor Robert Anderson, Assistant Secretary Kevin Washburn, Professor Robert Williams, Professor Carole Goldberg, Dean James Anaya, Professor Gerald Torres, Mary Kathryn Nagle, and President Fawn Sharp.

 2019 Mary Kathyn Nagle